johnmjkim/ARMv7-assembly-assignment-2/design-document.md

 ## <img src="assets/sing_to_pet_icon_image.png" width="60" height="60"> Sing to Pet

-User controls singing mode to the target singing mode.
+User controls the singing mode to the target singing mode.
 Game ends until the user gets a maximum score.
 Pet stress decreases to 0 after the game.

 ![Figure 6.
 Sing to Pet](assets/sing_to_pet_image.png)